 - Provide a copy of an unofficial transcript (you will need at least a 3.5 GPA to be considered).
 First semester students should submit an unofficial copy of their undergraduate transcripts, which can be obtained through the Records Office.
 Official transcripts from all institutions will be required before you start classes at AUC.

 - Provide a list of courses you're interested in taking, including alternates.
 List five to six courses.
 (Not needed from ALI applicants).

-Submit this information to Jen Holguin in the Center for Advising & Career Services by the due date May 10th, 2013 at 5PM.
+Submit this information to Jen Holguin in the Center for Advising & Career Services by the due date each semester (this will be announced via email).
 This is a firm deadline due to application and visa processing time required by the host institution.